AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-05.md

 One interesting part of this notification sending is that we are using a "cursor" to progress though the users rather than loading them all into memory at once.

-Even if "Chirper" had just 10,000 users, we could experience issues of running out of memory if we loaded all the users at once and processed them.
+This is because even if "Chirper" had just 10,000 users, we could experience issues of running out of memory if we loaded all the users at once and processed them.

 > #### Aside: